[Last updated 2nd February, 2023]

 Interestingly, dietary factors have not been shown to increase the risk of microscopic colitis, but making significant changes in your diet can help manage it (8).

-A low-fat and low-fiber diet is often recommended to help relieve diarrhea.
+If we look at being in an acute phase where symptoms are severe, a low-fat and low-fiber diet is often recommended to help relieve diarrhea.

 You may also want to eat several smaller meals rather than a few large meals.
 This approach is much gentler on your digestion.